yuvaldrori/documentation/_posts/continuous-integration/2014-09-03-ssh-access.md

 ## Codeship Command

 Inside the SSH session, you have access to the Codeship command.
-It provides some convient methods to debug your project.
+It provides some convenient methods to debug your project.

 ```shell
 cs help